Thewbi/armos/Lesson00_UART_32bit/README.md

 ...
 ```

+Beware that configuring the value core_freq=250 actually forces the hardware to use that frequency.
+That means even if the system detects that the chip runs hot, it will not throttle.
+To be on the safe side, put an active fan or a passive heatsink on your Pi.

 On MAC I use a application called CoolTerm as a serial monitor and a USB to TTL converter to establish the serial connection.
 The connection is established over the port called 'SLAB_USBtoUART'.
 The Baudrate is 115200 and 8N1 (= 8 data bits, No Parity, 1 Stop Bit).
 The code I use is the [osdev wiki's bare metal programming tutorial for the raspberry pi](https://wiki.osdev.org/Raspberry_Pi_Bare_Bones).